-Students who successfully complete the course will be familiar with more complex grammatical and syntactical structures in English, will have practised in understanding written and spoken academic texts and will have developed their speaking and writing skills.

-More specifically, upon successful completion of the course, the students will be able to:
+Students who successfully complete the course will be familiar with complex grammatical and syntactical structures in English, will have practised in understanding written and spoken academic texts and will have developed their speaking and writing skills.
+More specifically, upon successful completion of the course, the students:

-- Understand written or spoken academic texts on information and communications technology (ICT). - Know specialized ICT vocabulary which is commonly found in related academic texts. - Know complex grammatical and syntactical structures and be able to use them correctly in writing and in speaking.
+- Will be able to understand written or spoken academic texts on information and communications technology (ICT). - Will know specialized ICT vocabulary which is commonly found in related academic texts. - Will be familiar with complex grammatical and syntactical structures which are commonly found in spoken and written academic texts. - Will be able to produce technical and academic texts. - Will be able to take notes during academic lectures and to summarize part of a lecture. - Will be able to participate in group discussions or seminars.